richardtallent/EdtfDotNet/README.md

 Rather than attempting to create a full parallel implementation of DateTime, EDTF.NET's primary focus is parsing strings containing EDTF data into discrete properties and serializing EDTF date structures to conforming strings.

-I do plan to add support so you can convert DateTime values and EDTF structures to one another implicitly, but because EDTF can support various kinds of uncertainty, conversions *to* DateTime may fail.

 History and Current Status
 ==========================